helloitsdave/payment-app-cypress-typescript/README.md

 You can also select which browser to use in the top right of the cypress app.

-It is possible to run using electron in CI without any additional browsers installed.
+## Docker

-### Test Related Folders
+Docker can be used to run the framework against chrome using the following command.

-Test related files can be found in the following folders.
+`docker run -it -v $PWD:/e2e -w /e2e cypress/included:6.8.0 --config baseUrl=https://checkout.stripe.dev/ --browser chrome`

 ## Test Overview